May 7, 2017 – 1:00 pm

 Time: 4:30 p.m.

-The first part of the closing ceremony will take place in the Frist Center’s Ingram Gallery.
+The closing ceremony will take place in the Frist Center’s Ingram Gallery.
 The monks will dismantle the mandala, sweeping up the colored sand to symbolize the impermanence of all that exists.
 The rite will be accompanied by multiphonic chant and music.
 It will last approximately 30 minutes.

 What will happen to the sand?

-The monks will pour half of the sand into the water, dispersing the healing energies of the mandala throughout the world.
+The monks will pour half of the sand into a body of water, dispersing the healing energies of the mandala throughout the world.
 To spread the blessings of the mandala across Nashville, the rest of the sand will be presented to the Frist Center’s Sustaining Community Partners:

 Centennial Art Center